clairegreenwood83/Console-Finances/README.md

 ## Description

 I was presented with a real-world situation to utilise my new-found JavaScript skills.
 I was tasked with creating code for analysing the financial records of a company.
 I was provided with a financial dataset in the starter/index.js file.
+The skills and knowledge used include pseudocoding, for loops, variables, mulitdimensional arrays and conditional logic.

 ### Project Specification